In an effort to bring you everything sourdough, I now present you with sourdough clafoutis.

 I just couldn’t resist the challenge of making clafoutis with sourdough.
 The part of my job I love the most is recipe development.
 And developing this one was tasty!

-Fermented grains are more easy to digest, they have reduced phytic acid (that acts as an anti-nutrient) and their important vitamins and minerals have been unlocked.
-Almost all early humans had some sort of grain in their diet but they prepared them in totally different ways then we do now.
+Fermented grains are easier to digest, they have reduced phytic acid (an anti-nutrient), and their important vitamins and minerals have been unlocked.
+Almost all early humans had some sort of grain in their diet but they prepared them in totally different ways than we do now.
 Where did we go wrong?

 To learn more about how our ancestors really ate,